HalfQuark/SquadronsReloaded/README.md

 # SquadronsReloaded
-Movecraft addon which reimplements SquadronDirectors
+Movecraft addon which reimplements SquadronDirectors.
+Code from Movecraft https://github.com/APDevTeam/Movecraft and SquadronDirector https://github.com/Baccayarro/SquadronDirector was used.

 ## Commands:
 /squadron